Egyptian Media Production City

-Egyptian Media Production City (EMPC) is an information and media complex located near Cairo in Egypt.it covers an area of about 35 million square meters (more than 600 feddans).
+Egyptian Media Production City Co SAE (EMPC) is an information and media complex located near Cairo in Egypt.
+It is listed on the Egyptian Exchange, though most of its shares are owned by the Government of Egypt through the National Media Authority as well as other state-owned enterprises (SOEs).
+It covers an area of about 35 million square meters (more than 600 feddans).

 History

 Construction of the project began in 1992.
 Phase I was completed in the same year.
 Then President Hosni Mubarak laid the foundation stone for EMPC Phase II on 29 May 1994.